kentcdodds/old-kentcdodds.com/content/blog/how-i-learn-an-open-source-codebase/index.md

   _What I do to learn and understand an open source project to which I want to contribute._
 keywords:
-  - Open Source
+  - open source
-  - Software Development
+  - web development
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [Robert Collins](https://unsplash.com/photos/tvc5imO5pXk) on